 One of Facebook’s issues is that they appear to approve most of these ads, but then later reject them.
 So if you’re looking to run an ad for a short time anyway (which has been the case for many of my ads that seem to slip through the cracks), you may skate by.

 But I noticed something else recently that’s more than a bit annoying.
 The amount of text often doesn’t matter.
 It all depends on the placement of that text.

 The Evil Grid

-Recently, I started a campaign that initially consisted of two ads.
+Recently, I started a The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. that initially consisted of two ads.
 Both were link shares that used thumbnails that measured 400×209 to make use of the new, awesomely big real estate in desktop News Feed.